Want to smoke a beef tenderloin?

 Equipment

-- Pit Boss electric pellet smoker
+- Pit Boss Smoker

 - Hardwood chips (we recommend cherry as fruit woods go well with the mild flavor)